cacosta12345/About-Me/README.md

-# LAB - 2
+# LAB - 4

 ## About Me

-This is the about me project, 2nd day.
-Adding some info about me, added more prompts, an image, and some layout changes
+This is the about me project, 3rd day.
+Added functions to js file along with my partner Kyle Aleman.

 ### Author: Christopher Acosta